vcmediavine/docsytrellis/content/en/advanced-topics/post-meta-output/_index.md

 }
 ```

-Finally, enter code to render the Comment Count:
+3. Add code to render the Comment Count:

 ```php+HTML
 // Comments.